 On busy nights, it pays to have a few easy dinner ideas up your sleeve.
 Here are my go-to strategies for getting a healthy dinner on the table in no time.

-- Meal prep something that will keep well on the weekend, and enjoy it all week.
+- Meal prep recipes that will keep well all week.

 - Batch cook and freeze freezer-friendly recipes to reheat on busy nights.

-- Have a bunch of prepped components in the fridge to mix & match into flavorful meals.
+- Prep components to have on hand to mix & match into flavorful meals.

 - Make one of my standby no-recipe easy dinner ideas.